trekhleb/self-parking-car-evolution/public/article/index.md

 type FitnessFunction = (genome: Genome) => number;
 ```

-Now, let's say we have fitness values for each individuum in population.
+Now, let's say we have fitness values for each individuum in the population.
 Let's also say that we sorted all individuums by their fitness values so that the first individuums are the strongest ones.
 How should we select the fathers and the mothers from this array?
-We need to do the selection in a way, that the higher the fitness value of the individuum, the higher the chances of this individuum to be selected for mating.
+We need to do the selection in a way, that the higher the fitness value of the individuum, the higher the chances of this individuum being selected for mating.
 The `weightedRandom()` function will help us with this.

 ```typescript
 // Picks the random item based on its weight.